dragonflyoss/d7y.io/docs/others/FAQs.md

 When curl says error, please check the details in output.

-## Scheduler log show "resources lacked for task"
+## Scheduler log show "resources lacked for task" {#scheduler-log-show-resources-lacked-for-task}

 The specific log in `/var/log/scheduler/core.log` is: